efliks/megassembly/README.md

 Secondly, you need
 [Borland Turbo Assembler 5.0](https://winworldpc.com/product/turbo-assembler/5x).

-Once you have the assembler installed, open the attached makefile and replace the paths to TASM and TLINK with your own.
+Once you have the assembler installed, start from building the common modules.
+Simply run make in the common folder:

-Then, simply run make:

 ```
-c:\mgssmbly > c:\tasm\bin\make.exe -f makefile
+c:\mgssmbly\common > c:\tasm\bin\make.exe -f makefile
 ```

+Then, repeat the above for each effect.
+Note that the paths to TASM and TLINK in the makefile should match your Turbo Assembler installation folder.

 ## Execute